pathanwaqar/CRM-Books-Billing-Bridge/README.md

 # CRM → Books Billing Bridge

-An automation service that connects **Zoho CRM** and **Zoho Books**, turning a won Deal into an invoice automatically and reconciling payment status back into CRM — demonstrating cross-product business process automation.
+An automation service that connects **Zoho CRM** and **Zoho Books**, turning a won Deal into an invoice automatically and reconciling payment status back into CRM, demonstrating cross-product business process automation.

 ## Overview